 Wednesday You awake to find yourself in California, perhaps not far from San Bernardino or Riverside.
 Looking out of your window you catch your breath just a little at the sight of the strange new world about you . . . the waving palms . . . the tall feathery eucalyptus . . . the long straight rows of orange, plum, walnut and avocado trees . . . the startlingly purple mountains in the background . . . and everything so much more wonderful than you had pictured.

 You breakfast in the dining car and a little later are headed southward.
 Soon you catch your first glimpse of the blue Pacific, and from San Juan Capistrano south you are near it or beside it most of the time . . . an inspiring sight, impressive in all its many moods.

-At San Diego you leave your train, and while your baggage is being transferred to your hotel you board the waiting autos and away to Agua Caliente, the Deauville of America, just across the border in Old Mexico.
-You have luncheon at the Casino, and there is an excellent Mexican floor show for your entertainment.
-After a short rest you return by way of gay, gaudy Tijuana . . .
-Silver Strand . . . through beautiful, seagirt Coronado . . .
+At San Diego you leave your train, and while your baggage is being transferred to your hotel you board waiting automobiles for an entrancing journey across the border into Old Mexico.
+Then Tijuana, gay and gaudy.
+The trip would not be complete without luncheon and floor show at this exotic place, where dark-eyed senoritas dance with rhythmic and sinuous grace.
+You return by way of the Silver Strand . . . through beautiful, seagirt Coronado . . .
 Balboa Park . . . and to the U. S. Grant Hotel, your headquarters while in San Diego.

 Thursday The day is free and this is your opportunity to visit the California-Pacific International Exposition.
 The setting is ideal.
 Here are no makeshift buildings hastily flung together, nor any frantic, half-finished landscaping.
 The Exposition buildings proper, built in the most pretentious and dignified style of late Spanish Renaissance architecture, have a delightful grace and charm.
 Balboa Park, where they are located, has long been famous for its magnificent display of tropical and sub-tropical plants and flowers; and it is safe to say that few parks in the whole world can rival it for sheer loveliness.
-As you stroll along its palm-bordered paths, along about sunset, or shortly thereafter, "taking in" the enchanting scene about you ... vaguely conscious that "there's music in the air," music of a pulsating dance rhythm or the soul-filling tones of a Strauss Waltz . . . breathing the rich fragrance of a thousand exotic blossoms . . . you may wonder for an excusable moment if you are not in another world.
+As you stroll along its palm-bordered paths, along about sunset, or shortly thereafter, "taking in" the enchanting scene about you . . . vaguely conscious that "there's music in the air," music of a pulsating dance rhythm or the soul-filling tones of a Strauss Waltz . . . breathing the rich fragrance of a thousand blossoms . . . you may wonder for an excusable moment if you are not in another world.
 After a day at the Exposition you leave for San Francisco.

 Friday On this delightful daylight ride you travel the route of the old Spanish post-road, El Camino Real, "The King's Highway" . . . through Santa Barbara, with its fine old Mission and its imposing homes . . .
 San Luis Obispo . . .
 Paso Robles . . .
 San Jose and Palo Alto.
 Every hour brings you wonderful new panoramas-ever varied, ever interesting.
 Fertile valleys alternate with marine landscapes of startling grandeur, truck farms with orange groves, vine-yards, ranches . . . and with the noble Sierras furnishing a superb background for every scene.
 The memory of that ride will linger for many, many years.
-You arrive at dusk in San Francisco and go to the Hotel Stewart for the night.
+You arrive at the Hotel Whitcomb in San Francisco at dusk.